 If floor plans, building elevations, maps or other drawings of the proposed activities are available, consider including these along with the photographs.
 These are helpful to staff who review the applications.
 They are not required.

 This form is completed by library system staff.
-This form is required to be completed and submitted as part of the online application by library system staff for each public library deemed eligible by the library system for a reduced match requirement below 50%.
+This form is required to be completed and submitted as part of the online application by library system staff for each public library deemed eligible by the library system for state funding of up to 75%.
 State aid for public library construction can be provided for “up to seventy-five percent of the total project approved costs for buildings of public libraries that are located in an economically disadvantaged community,” as determined by the public library system.
 Public libraries that are located in communities that are not identified by the library system as economically disadvantaged communities are eligible for a maximum of fifty percent of the total project approved costs.